 Want to learn how to be successful in life?
 Well, success in life includes your role as a parent.
 Here are 7 characteristics of successful parents.

-They understand that mistakes are a normal, even healthy, part of parenting.
+One of the best ways to learn how to be successful in life is through failure.
+Successful parents understand that mistakes are a normal even healthy part of parenting.
 They make the best decisions they can and when they’re wrong, they learn from their mistakes, and they try to do better the next time.

 Children have their own opinions, personalities, and preferences.
-Inevitably, they cause us to say “Where did THAT come from?” or “What WERE you thinking?”
+Inevitably, they cause us to say “Where did THAT come from?” or “What were you THINKING?”
 Our responsibility to provide them with limits and guidance will sometimes clash with their growing desire for independence.
-Successful parents aren’t surprised by them; they expect them.
-But successful parents understand that their responsibility to their children is not to always please them or make them happy – it’s to make the hard decisions that will be for their best in the long run.
+Successful parents aren’t surprised by those clashes—they expect them.
+But successful parents understand that their responsibility to their children is not to always please them or make them happy.
+It’s to make the hard decisions that will be for their best in the long run.

 4. Successful parents don’t go it alone.